intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 Since we're deploying this on a cluster we'll need to put the image in something called a container registry.
-To give your local Docker permission to your the [Google container registry](https://cloud.google.com/container-registry/) is configured with:
+To give your local Docker permission, the [Google container registry](https://cloud.google.com/container-registry/) is configured with:

 ```bash
 gcloud auth configure-docker
 ```

 Your Google container registry](https://cloud.google.com/container-registry/) is at `gcr.io/${GOOGLE_PROJECT}`, so we'll tag our image to this base and push it up: